Roman mosaic at Boscéaz near Orbe in western Switzerland, shows a pastoral scene including a herdsman blowing a horn.

 Spread of Calvinism in Switzerland.
 John Calvin (1509–1564) settled in Geneva.
 He encouraged devotional singing but disapproved of instruments.
 Widespread destruction of instruments over the next two centuries; alphorns only remained in the few cantons that did not become Calvinist.

-Queen Anne of England (reigned 1702–1714) requested a copy of an alphorn melody from the Swiss valley of Appenzell which was a favourite tune of hers.
+Queen Anne of England (reigned 1702–1714) requested a copy of an alphorn melody from the Swiss canton of Appenzell which was a favourite tune of hers.

 Leopold Mozart composed Sinfonia Pastorella for alphorn and strings, and another work for alphorn, strings and two flutes, now lost.
 The tradition was to write music incorporating rustic musicians who gathered with their animals round the crib at Christmas.